 Topics of Interest include:

-• Geospatial knowledge representation
+• Geographic knowledge representation

 • Spatio-temporal data mining

 along with your CV and research interests or stop by and say hi.